sn-lab/Mouse-Breathing-Sensor/README.md

 # Mouse-Breathing-Sensor
+NOTE: THE CURRENT ZENER DIODE SELECTED WAS SHOWN TO ADD A LOT OF SYSTEM NOISE.
+WE ARE CURRENTLY EXAMINING ALTERNATIVE OPTIONS TO REDUCE SIGNAL NOISE.
+FOR NOW, OMIT THE ZENER DIODE FROM ASSEMBLY

 Matlab app for the breathing sensor can be installed as a standalone app or opened from within Matlab.
 Upload Arduino code to Arduino before opening Matlab code.
 Matlab app will query connected Arduinos